tobiaszciesielski/tobiaszciesielski.github.io/src/content/todayILearned/how-to-mark-function-as-deprecated-in-ide.md

 ---
-title: Jak oznaczyć funkcję jako deprecated w ide
+title: How to mark function as deprecated in IDE?
 publicationDate: 2024-09-20
 ---